Kendall Windham: Jim Crockett Promotions / World Championship Wrestling (1987–1989)

-Championship Wrestling from Florida (1989–1990)
+Return to Championship Wrestling from Florida (1989–1990)

 On June 27, 1989, Windham won the FCW Heavyweight Championship from Dustin Rhodes.
 He obtained a new manager, Oliver Humperdink, and feuded with Rhodes.
 He soon left Humperdink for Robert Fuller's Stud Stable and by the end of 1989, was a member of Ron Slinker's "Strike Command".
 In 1990, he left Slinker and teamed with Fuller to win the Tag Team Titles, Upon losing them, they split and feuded.

-World Championship Wrestling (1989 - 1990)
+World Championship Wrestling (1989–1990)

 Eight months after departing WCW for the PWF, Windham made his return to the Turner promotion.
-Appearing on the Dec 9, 1989 episode of World Championship Wrestling, he defeated Bob Ryder.
+Appearing on the Dec 9, 1989, episode of World Championship Wrestling, he defeated Bob Ryder.
 The following week he defeated Trent Knight and discussed his return to WCW.
-He next appeared on the Jan 6, 1990 edition of WCW Pro and was defeated by Brian Pillman.
-His final appearance came in a match against Tommy Rich on Jan 16, 1990 at an event in Camp LeJune, NC.
+He next appeared on the Jan 6, 1990, edition of WCW Pro and was defeated by Brian Pillman.
+His final appearance came in a match against Tommy Rich on Jan 16, 1990, at an event in Camp LeJune.
+Windham decided to take a two year hiatus from wrestling, which happened to coincide with his 24 month federal prison sentence.

-Various promotions (1992-1993)
+Various promotions (1992–1993)

 Windham returned to wrestling in 1992 for Florida's ICWA promotion where he feuded with Pat Tanaka and Kevin Sullivan.
 He had put on some more weight in prison and was considered a heavyweight instead of a light heavyweight.

 Later that year Kendall teamed with Dan Spivey for a tour of All Japan Pro Wrestling.
-He made his debut for the promotion on Nov 14, 1992 in Omiya, Japan in a losing effort to the Miracle Violence Connection.
+He made his debut for the promotion on Nov 14, 1992, in Omiya, Japan in a losing effort to the Miracle Violence Connection.
 Spivey and Windham competed in the AJPW Real World Tag League 1992 event, and on Nov 17th defeated Dory Funk Jr and Tsuyoshi Kikuchi.
 On December 1, 1992, he teamed with Johnny Ace in a losing effort against Joel Deaton and Andre the Giant in Ishikawa, Japan.
 The tour ended with Spivey and Windham facing Billy Black and Joel Deaton on Dec 4th in Tokyo.

 Windham returned to All Japan the following year to participate in the AJPW Summer Action Series 1993.
 He wrestled in multiple singles matches on the tour, facing Jun Akiyama, Pete Roberts, and Takao Omori.
 On July 7, 1993, Windham teamed with Big Bubba (Big Bossman) to defeat Akira Taue & Takao Omori in Hyogo, Japan.
 Later that fall he participated in the AJPW Giant Series 1993, again teaming with Big Bossman as well as Stan Hansen and Ted Dibiase.

 World Championship Wrestling (1993)

 Kendall returned to WCW on July 10, 1993, teaming with Mark Starr to face The Hollywood Blonds on WCW Worldwide.
 On the December 25th episode of Worldwide he teamed with an unknown wrestler to face Pretty Wonderful in an unsuccessful effort.
-At the same taping in Orlando, Florida he was defeated by Paul Roma.
+At the same taping in Orlando, Florida, he was defeated by Paul Roma.